NetPosterWorks - Educational Posters selected for teachers by a teacher.

 The Asian Elephant (Elephas maximus) is a species of elephant formerly known as the Indian Elephant.
 It is smaller than its African relatives, the easiest way to distinguish the two is the smaller ears of the Asian Elephant.

-The Bengal Tiger or Royal Bengal Tiger (Panthera tigris tigris) is a subspecies of tiger found through the rainforests and grasslands of Bangladesh, Bhutan, Burma, China, India and Nepal.
+The Bengal Tiger or Royal Bengal Tiger (Panthera tigris tigris), is the national animal of India.
+It is a subspecies of tiger found throughout the subcontinent's rainforests and grasslands.

 Glass Mosaic Peacock Dating from the Late 19th Century, in City Palace, Udaipur, India, Photographic Print